-Also, if someone sees your phone it will be obvious you deleted something.
-This is because a message posts on your side of the chat that your friend deleted a message.
+Also, it will be obvious something was deleted.
+This is because a message posts on your side of the chat when you delete a message.
 Your friend will also get a message that something was deleted.
 Being sneaky using Snapchat is really hard.

 How to delete all the messages